|BRJ Front Page||See all Essays||Send a Comment|

 Of the several kinds of individual taxes, we should reject the sales tax as regressive and unfair.
 It is a level tax – the same percentage for everyone – and will always hit the poorer half of society the hardest.
 The sales tax is also a drag on business, increasing the cost of doing business, as well as the cost of products and services.
 There is no logical reason for taxing a person's income twice: first when it is earned, and again when it is spent.
 The idea behind the sales tax is to tax economic activity.
 This was a horrible idea from the start, that has now been tried for over a hundred years, and it's time to give it up as antiproductive.
 It has nothing to do with fair taxation.
 (See the March, 2005 update below.)

-A single straightforward income tax, together with a wealth tax on the wealthy, is the fair way to fund our government.
+A single straightforward income tax, together with a wealth tax on the wealthy, is the fair way to fund our state and federal governments.
 Only thus can we prevent the hidden taxes levied on us by politicians, and hold them responsible for what they spend in our name.
 The income and wealth taxes can and should replace sales taxes and other taxes on economic activity, corporate taxes, property taxes, inheritance taxes, etc. (See note below about fees.)
 A single predictable tax, without deductions, should be paid to a central governmental clearing-house, where the various state and local governments get their share of the pot through a process which we should leave to them to work out.
 This is perfectly doable, and has the great benefits of:

 Update, March 2005